11/8/2024

 Operator

-Our next question comes from the line of Christian Koska with Cancer Fitzgerald.
+Our next question comes from the line of Christian Kluska with Cancer Fitzgerald.
 Please proceed with your question.

 speaker

 Hi, everyone.
-Congrats on a great quarter in the recent presentation.
-And it sounds like you have your handful with a couple coming up here.
+Congrats on a great quarter in the recent presentation, and it sounds like you have your handful with a couple coming up here.
 I wanted to ask about AV access.
-The endpoint of the trial, can you clarify for us if the FDA wanted the six and 12 months to be looked at as separate endpoints or if it was combined?
-And then when you had discussions with them ahead of the trial, what's your level of confidence that a number of patients is going to be sufficient for potential filing?
+The endpoint of the trial, can you clarify for us if the FDA wanted the 6 and 12 months to be looked at as separate endpoints or if it was combined and then when you had discussions with them ahead of the trial what's your level of confidence that a number of patients is going to be sufficient for potential filing well the the FDA you know so to answer your first question the discussions around the primary endpoint in vo7 date back to 2017 and

 speaker

-Well, the FDA, you know, so to answer your first question, the discussions around the primary endpoint in V07 date back to 2017.
 And there was some back and forth thing, but essentially we wound up at a six and 12 month co-primary endpoint.
-We submitted to the FDA in the spring, you know, before the trial finished enrolling and before we locked the database, we submitted our statistical approach for measuring that co-primary endpoint to the FDA.
+We submitted to the FDA in the spring, you know, before the data, before the trial finished enrolling and before we locked the database, we submitted our statistical approach for measuring that co-primary endpoint to the FDA.
 So they have that in hand.
-I would also say that the V07 trial does have a special protocol assessment, an SPA.
-So while certainly no guarantee, that increases the chances that the FDA upon looking at this trial, the deem it successful, would be willing to field a BLA application on the basis of just this trial.
-That said, we also have, as you know, a tremendous amount of data from our prior V06 trial and if anything that's a larger trial with more patients and longer follow up.
+I would also say that the VO7 trial does have a special protocol assessment, an SPA.
+So while certainly no guarantee, that increases the chances that the FDA, upon looking at this trial, deem it successful, would be willing to field a BLA application on the basis of just this trial.
+That said, we also have, as you know, a tremendous amount of data from our prior VO6 trial, and if anything, that's a larger trial with more patients and longer follow-up.
 So certainly in terms of durability and safety outcomes with our vessel in dialysis patients, we also have a tremendous amount of data there.
-So that's really why we're requesting this meeting with the FDA in the next couple months is to present the totality of what we have, including the successful V07 and also the historical information that we have from V06 and say, you know, we believe that this is sufficient to support an indication in dialysis and do you
+So that's really why we're requesting this meeting with the FDA in the next couple months is to present the totality of what we have including the successful vo7 and also the historical information that we have from from vo6 and say you know we believe that this is sufficient to support um an indication in dialysis and do you agree and we'll see okay thank you for that and i remember being at um your veep symposium event last year and

 speaker